Disability Services Procedures and Policies

 In-Class Accommodation Requests

 Students in need of in-class accommodations must complete the “Accommodation Letter to Professor” form found here.
-Letters will be prepared and sent to the students professors one week prior to the start of class.
-Failure to meet the deadline could delay your letter to faculty.
-Please make note of the deadlines for requesting accommodation letters below.
+Letters will be prepared and sent to the student’s professors one week prior to the start of class.

 Students should purchase e-books, when possible, to use with their speech-to-text readers.
 Many publishers provide textbooks through third-party resources such as BookShare and Accessible Textbook Network (ATN) as well.